-In South America, we visit the wonders of Ecuador and the Galapagos and the ancient Incan empire of Peru.
+In South America, we visit the wonders of Ecuador and the Galapagos.
 The region boasts more biodiversity than anywhere else on Earth, from the darkness of the Amazon rainforests to the snowcapped Andes Mountains.

 The Road Less Traveled covers it all.
 We paddle, hike, swim, dive, surf, explore and learn.
 We accompany and support each other along the way.

 We have safe houses set up in every location

 Our leaders (average age, 26) are Wilderness First Responder Certified

 Our leaders attend a 10-day intense training program

 We have a leader return rate of 50%

 We register ALL of our travelers, itineraries and contact information with the US embassy in the destination country so that they can contact us should the need arise

 We always have a doctor on call, 24/7, and no traveler has spent a night in a hospital due to an injury